 However, the Sámi's world has changed and the traditional ways of living are facing many threats: all the way from the global warming to the mining and forest industry taking over the Sápmi.

 Nowadays many Sámi families and especially the young Sámi has moved to the cities, away from their homeland, and are striving to keep connected to their roots, maintain their culture and pass the knowledge and language to the next generation.

 But as long as there is one who remembers the stories, one who speaks the language, one who remembers, there is hope.

-Skábma - Snowfall game is a work of fiction although very much inspired by the Sámi people and their culture.
+Skábma - Snowfall game is a work of fiction, a fantasy world, although very much inspired by the Sámi people and their culture.
 The game combines the old knowledge from various sources and different parts of Sámiland: all these diverse stories and characters are true and can co-exist in the framework of Skábma.
 The characters from traditional Sámi stories and old Sámi beliefs presented in the game are intellectual property of Sámi.
 They are owned collectively by Sámi and do not belong to any individual or company.